Fair Pay for Women Requires Increasing the Minimum Wage and Tipped Minimum Wage

 Low-wage working women deserve a raise.

 - The federal minimum cash wage for employees in tipped occupations is $2.13 per hour, unchanged in over 20 years and less than one-third of the federal minimum wage.
-Restaurant servers, the largest group of tipped employees, experience poverty at nearly three times the rate of the workforce as a whole – and about 70 percent of servers are women.
+Restaurant servers and bartenders, the largest group of tipped employees, experience poverty at more than double the rate of the workforce as a whole – and women comprise about 70 percent of servers and nearly 60 percent of bartenders.

 - A woman working full time, year round at minimum wage will earn $14,500 annually – more than $4,000 below the poverty line for a mother with two children.